Preft/Butler-Project3-GroupG/README.md

 *	If the future price of coffee is increasing in the exporting countries, will there be a future price increase for coffee in the importing countries.
 *	And vice versa, if the future price of coffee is decreasing in the exporting countries, will there be a future price decrease for coffee in the importing countries.

-<b>Proposed tasks:</b>

-Erik:
-*	Web page
-*	Find coffee bean data for 2019 and 2020 (to see how close the model predicts)

-Brent:
-*	Machine Learning

-Paul:
-*	Graphs in Tableau
 ### Process:
 - [x] Concept design and project planning.
 - [x] Create Github Repository.